fac/ruby-style-guide/README.md

   end
 ```

-- Avoid explicit use of instance variable
+- Avoid explicit use of instance variables

 ```ruby
   # bad